UBC-STAT/stat-545-guidebook/README.md

 __Participation__: will be evaluated by:

 - Participation in class discussions
+    - We do not evaluate _correctness_ of these!
+Only whether or not the attempt was there.
 - Submitting work on in-class activities to your STAT 545 home GitHub repository.
     - Be sure to submit these in class, not at some other time!
 - Activity in the Issues of the two `Discussion` repositories -- with preference given to [`Discussion`](https://github.com/STAT545-UBC/Discussion)  (public) over [`Discussion-Internal`](https://github.com/STAT545-UBC/Discussion-Internal) (private).